JPMorgan helps Wall Street bounce after two-day slide

-(Reuters) - Wall Street was set to rebound on Friday after the U.S. stock market’s worst two days of losses since February, helped by bumper results for the country’s largest bank JPMorgan (JPM.N).
+(Reuters) - Wall Street was set to rebound on Friday after the U.S. stock market’s worst two days of losses since February, helped by bumper results for the country’s largest bank JPMorgan.

 Index futures pointed to gains of 1 percent or more for the main indexes at opening, but the Dow Jones Industrial Average was still on course for a third consecutive week of losses after sinking more than 1300 points on Wednesday and Thursday.

-JPMorgan Chase & Co (JPM.N) rose 1.2 percent after reporting a nearly 25 percent rise in profit, driven by gains from rising interest rates and growth in loans which offset weakness in bond trading revenue.
+JPMorgan Chase & Co rose 1.2 percent after reporting a nearly 25 percent rise in profit, driven by gains from rising interest rates and growth in loans which offset weakness in bond trading revenue.

-Citigroup (C.N) and Wells Fargo (WFC.N), which are set to report results later in the day, were up 1.6 percent and 0.9 percent, respectively.
+Citigroup and Wells Fargo, which are set to report results later in the day, were up 1.6 percent and 0.9 percent, respectively.

 The bank results launch a quarterly reporting season that will give the clearest picture yet of the impact of President Trump’s trade war with China on profits.
 The International Monetary Fund said recently that the U.S. economy would face the brunt of the impact of the dispute next year.